ess-intro/ess-intro/README.md

 ### Status

-As of early January 2021 we have
+As of mid January 2021 we have
-- [fifteen project members](https://github.com/orgs/ess-intro/people) here in this organization,
+- [sixteen project members](https://github.com/orgs/ess-intro/people) here in this organization,
-- started work on [four presentations](https://github.com/ess-intro) in their respective repos, and
+- started work on [six presentations](https://github.com/ess-intro) in their respective repos, and
-- have [initial documentation](https://github.com/ess-intro/ess-intro/wiki) on the wiki.
+- have [support documentation](https://github.com/ess-intro/ess-intro/wiki) for this project on its [wiki](https://github.com/ess-intro/ess-intro/wiki).

 ### Joining

 If you want to help please file an [issue ticket in this repo](https://github.com/ess-intro/ess-intro/issues).

 ### History

 Initial discussions were on a [collaborative editor page](http://collabedit.com/537yq) (and snapshots of that page are now save here [in this repo](collabedit/537yq.txt) as well as the [ess-help mailing list](https://stat.ethz.ch/mailman/listinfo/ess-help).
 Please do not update that page anymore but use this repo instead, particularly its [issue tickets](https://github.com/ess-intro/ess-intro/issues).